cepthomas/Wavicler/README.md

 ## Main
 - Standard file menu.
 - Open an audio file.
 This is a now a `clip` in a clip editor tab page.
+- Double click the tab to close the clip.
 - If it's a stereo file the user is asked to open as left, right, mono, or both.
 - Selection play, rewind, loop on/off, auto-start on/off.